Berry Interschool Equestrian Championship

 We are looking forward to seeing all of our competitors!

 This year we have secured wonderful sponsorship from some very generous businesses so please support them whenever you can.

 Useful Phone Numbers

-Horse feed & bedding: Bishops 4423 2359 Phone through your order before Friday 28 September and have it delivered to your yard.
+Horse feed & bedding: Bishops 4423 2359 Please call them with your order and to discuss delivery (if required)

 Farrier: Luke Musson 0408 868 188

 Vet: Illawarra Equine Centre 4448 6364 Vets on call for this event.

 Welcome to our 12th Annual Berry Inter-school Equestrian Championship

 Bring on the fun!!!

 The success of every event depends on the willingness of its volunteers.
 Our Interschool Championship is hugely successful due to the many parents, members & friends of Berry Riding Club who are willing to lend a hand.
 Sincere thanks to these selfless people.